EchoTeam/replayer/README.md

 Requests Replayer
 =================

-First, you log all the incoming http requests.
-Then you can replay all the gathered events, at the same speed or with some acceleration/deceleration.
+The replayer can re-issue the previously captured set of HTTP requests with adjustable request rate relative to the captured rate.

 To replay the requests you need
 -------------------------------
-* the requests themselves.
+* the requests themselves,
-* the cluster to repeat all the requests (with configurable option 'number of workers' on each node in the cluster)
+* the cluster to repeat all the requests (with configurable option 'number of workers' on each node in the cluster),
 * the event_replayer application :)